Nizarel/DevOps_DevSecOps/Scenarios/DependencyContainerScanning/WhiteSource-Dependency.md

-# Add WhiteSource Configuration to Source
+# Add WhiteSource Configuration to Source Code

-With a White Source [account setup](./WhiteSource-Setup.md) we need to add a configuration file to the source code that will be associated with the project.
+With a WhiteSource account [setup](./WhiteSource-Setup.md) we need to add a configuration file to the source code that will be associated with the project.
 This will need to be done for each repo.

 _If a configuration has already been added to your source skip downloading the template and review the configuration as indicated below._ A template configuration for WhiteSource can be found [here](https://s3.amazonaws.com/unified-agent/wss-unified-agent.config) and will need to have several settings altered before being committed to the repository.
 To retrieve the api key, navigate to the **Integrate** tab in your whitesource organization.
 Documentation for Whitesource config file settings can be found [here](https://whitesource.atlassian.net/wiki/spaces/WD/pages/489160834/Unified+Agent+Configuration+File+Parameters).